homma/dots8editor/README.md

 - paste it to your terminal emulater

 ### restore
-- press 'i' key to import your exported graphic data
+- press 'i' key to import an exported graphic data
 - then modify it until it is done

 ## Implemented features

-- dot canvas
+- dot graphic canvas
 - export tool (press 'e' key and copy data from prompt window.)
 - import tool (press 'i' key and paste data into the text box.)